arashactive/arashactive/README.md

 ## I'm a freelance (PHP) and Laravel web developer for 15 years.
-- 💥 I build systems and websites for small businesses using Laravel, wordpres, php.
+- 💥 I build systems and websites for small businesses using Laravel, WordPress, PHP.
 - ⚡ I'm open to collaborating on other Laravel projects.
 - 🥅 2023 Goal: Contribute to more open-source projects.